MicrosoftDocs/cloud-adoption-framework/docs/govern/build-governance-team.md

 # Build a cloud governance team

-Cloud governance is fundamentally about the people who define, implement, and refine governance policies.
+Cloud governance is fundamentally driven by the people who define, implement, and refine governance policies.
 To establish cloud governance, you first need to build a cloud governance team.
+Here are recommendations for building a cloud governance team.

 ## Understand the functions of a cloud governance team